Why Vienna is the Perfect Place to Travel This Christmas

 A portable power bank, like this one

-A plug adapter that supports outlet types C and F. Ensure that you choose the necessary type.
-A lot of adapters currently being sold are simply plugs and require your devices to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one should be sufficient for most locations.
+A plug adapter that supports outlet types C and F. It's important that you choose the necessary type.
+The vast majority of adapters available are just plugs and expect your devices to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one should be sufficient for most countries.

 What to do in Vienna, Austria